This core set of factors was identified as the framework for success through four separate avenues of investigation:

 Without an engaged executive sponsor, scope increases, goals drift, chaos reigns, value is lost, and projects fail.

 Without enough governance, critical connections are not made, steps are ignored, value is overlooked, and projects fail.

 Too much governance slows progress, companies cannot respond to business pressures, value drowns in bureaucracy, and projects fail.

 Without strong leadership defining the vision and value, goals are not set, essential relationships do not form, teams do not develop, essential decisions are not made, and projects fail.

 Numerous educators and textbook authors were consulted on the layout, content, and questions at the end of each chapter.
 The goal was to develop a post-graduate-ready book containing practicum with a slight textbook feel and accompanying curriculum.
 MBA and extended studies courses focusing on project management, business leadership, transformational leadership, governance, and strategy will all find Filling Execution Gaps a priceless supplement to your curriculum.

-Additional material and potential answers to some of the questions will be available online for free.
+Additional material, template curriculum, and potential answers to some of the questions will be available online for free.